 Although my right leg was no longer in traction, the pin to pull the leg downwards was still there, redundant.
 It looked like a steel bolt from a crossbow through my shin.
 After 2 months it was removed, along with the cast on my ankle.
 I was wheeled into the treatment room, just outside the entrance to the ward.
 Sue, my favourite nurse, was to perform the procedure.

-Chatting to her beforehand, she joked she wouldn’t use an anaesthetic when she removed the pin.
+Beforehand, she joked she wouldn’t use an anaesthetic when she removed the pin.
 At least I thought it was a joke.
 She wouldn’t pull out a 5mm diameter pin from my leg without numbing the area first.
 Would she?

 She cut open the cast on my ankle using a Cast Saw.
-The circular blade looked fearsome but it only vibrated, it didn’t spin.
+The circular blade was fearsome but it only vibrated, it didn’t spin.
 It made a loud buzzing sound when Sue switched it on to hold it against my arm, demonstrating it was harmless.
 In less than 10 minutes the cast was gone.
-It was extraordinarily satisfying to scratch those itches that had been driving me crazy.
+It was extraordinarily satisfying to scratch the itches that had been driving me crazy.
 The pin through my shin, now fully exposed with the cast removed, was a grisly sight.
 I dreaded what was coming next.

 I was still sure Sue was teasing me about the anaesthetic.
 Only when she said ‘look away while I do this.
 I know what you’re like’ did I truly believe she wasn’t joking.
 ‘I’ll be as quick as I can’ she said.